-Due to ongoing uncertainty in economic conditions and weakness in financial credit markets, the fair value of our businesses has declined.
-If difficult market and economic conditions continue over a sustained period, we may experience a further decline in the fair value of one or more of our businesses from fiscal 2010 year-end levels.
+Due to recent uncertainty in economic conditions and weakness in financial credit markets, the fair value of our businesses has declined.
+If difficult market and economic conditions continue over a sustained period, we may experience a further decline in the fair value of one or more of our businesses.
 Such further declines in fair value may require us to record an impairment charge related to goodwill, which could adversely affect our results of operations, stock price and business.